 Stephen is a nominee of the Plymouth Marjon University for the board.

 Phil joined Lloyds Bank in 1969 after leaving the University of Kent with a degree in Economics.
-He retired from the bank in 2006, concluding a carer which took him around much of the UK.
+He retired from the bank in 2006, concluding a career which took him around much of the UK.
 When Lloyds Bank merged with TSB he had responsibility for the combined branch network and retired as Deputy Managing Director for all the distribution channels.

 In retirement, he has sought to give back to the community and has been chairman of a local hospice, vice chairman of another; chair of the Diocesan Board of Finance and, from 2005 until 2016, a governor of Wellington School, having been chair from 2010 until 2016.
 Currently, Phil is chair of Endurance GB, an equestrian sport governing body and a Business Mentor for the Prince's Trust.
-His involvement in banking continues as he chairs Cynergy Bank and sits on 4 Deutsche Bank boards.
+His involvement in banking continues as he sits on 2 Deutsche Bank boards.
 Phil comes to us with extensive experience of governance as well as expertise in finance and a commitment to the education and development of young people.